 In addition to teaching and creative writing, I've also served in a few editorial and journalistic roles.
 If you'd like to propose a project, please contact me.
 Odds are I'll say yes.
 I like working.
 As for nonfiction assignments, my interests are running, music (mainly heavy metal and jam bands) and personal and cultural profiles.
 As for editorial work, I'm practiced in prose reading and literary journal promotion.
 Below are some details about my literary service.

 For the past couple years, I read prose submissions for the Brooklyn-based literary journal A Public Space.
 In this volunteer position, I suggest stories and essays to pass along to our editors, and I participate in readers' meetings.
 At the University of Southern Mississippi, I worked as an assistant editor for the 2014–17 summer issues of Mississippi Review.
 These were our prize issues, and my responsibilities included screening fiction submissions and recommending finalists to our editors-in-chief, Andrew Malan Milward and Steven Barthelme.

-I currently work for the South Dakota Humanities Council, which supports literacy and civil dialogue programming throughout the state.
+In 2018 I worked for the South Dakota Humanities Council, which supports literacy and civil dialogue programming throughout the state.
 The SDHC also hosts the annual South Dakota Festival of Books.
-In my position as Project Coordinator, I oversee our major grant programs and assist in capital building.
-Under the guidance of Sherry DeBoer, our executive director, I coordinate with partner groups, regional and national nonprofits, and representatives from the National Endowment for the Humanities.
+In my position as Project Coordinator, I oversaw our major grant programs, assisted in capital building, and coordinated with partner groups, regional and national nonprofits, and representatives from the National Endowment for the Humanities.

 Community Outreach & Mentorship